CageDroneRF: A Large-Scale RF Benchmark and Toolkit for Drone Perception: Machine Learning Tasks and Baselines

 \subsubsection{Task Definition}

-To provide more robust and interpretable classifications, we explored a hierarchical approach that classifies signals in a coarse-to-fine manner.
-In Fig. \ref{fig:hier}, we provide the full structural tree of the hierarchical classification.
-Our hierarchy is structured into three levels: Modulation (3 classes), Protocol (5 classes), and finally the specific drone Model (27 classes).
+{To provide more robust and interpretable classifications, we explore a hierarchical approach that classifies signals in a coarse-to-fine manner.
+Fig.~\ref{fig:hier} presents the full structural tree of the hierarchical classification.
+Our hierarchy is structured into three levels: Modulation (3~classes), Protocol (5~classes), and Model (27~classes).}